flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

 - Dynamic CG and payload chart - [Learn More Above](#aircraft-cg-envelopes).

 !!! tip "Minimum Landing Weight (MLDW)"
-    This will auto-populate on the CG envelope chart once you complete the `INIT FUEL PRED` page on the MCDU.
+    This will autopopulate on the CG envelope chart once you complete the `INIT FUEL PRED` page on the MCDU.
 MLDW is represented by a 3rd dot on the chart in green.
-However, please note that this is placeholder logic since more accurate fuel prediction will require accurate fuel burn predictions which are currently not yet available.
+However, please note that this is placeholder logic since more accurate fuel prediction will require accurate fuel burn predictions, which are currently not yet available.

 ##### Passengers and Cargo Configuration

-To begin boarding you must first enter a value in the passenger entry field or the ZFW entry field.
-To do this click on the respective entry field you wish to modify and input the value you plan or have been allocated via your OFP.
+To begin boarding, you must first enter a value in the passenger entry field or the ZFW entry field.
+To achieve this, click on the respective entry field you wish to modify and input the value you plan or have been allocated via your OFP.
 This method is the simplest and will calculate appropriate values.
 The A32NX seat configuration will also display in cyan seats that are filled.

 !!! tip "Passenger or ZFW Field"
-    It is important to note that when first entering a value in the Passenger field it will auto calculate the ZFW.
+    It is important to note that when first entering a value in the Passenger field, it will auto-calculate the ZFW.
 This is conversely true if you enter a value first into the
     ZFW field.
 Please utilize only a single field for your planning purposes.

 This can be seen in the examples below: